HelderNgam/Global_Terrorism_Analysis/README.md

 # Global_Terrorism_Analysis
-As a Data Analyst Intern at Intern Career my task is to create aPower BI dashboard that provides acomprehensive overview of global terrorism trendsand patterns.
+As a Data Analyst Intern at Intern Career my task is to create a Power BI dashboard that provides acomprehensive overview of global terrorism trendsand patterns.